Expedition to the Ruins of Greyhawk: Reception

 Expedition to the Ruins of Greyhawk received the silver ENnie Award for Best Adventure.

 Shannon Appelcline called this book "a long-awaited return to the most famous dungeon in roleplaying", noting that it was published as part of a series of nostalgic adventures which suggested that Wizards of the Coast would soon end their 3.5e book publication.

+TheGamer in 2022 ranked it as #8 on their list of "The Best 3.5 Edition Adventures".